TU-Delft-ICT-Innovation/2021-09-21-tudgit-online/index.md

 - If you are interested in attending this workshop, contact me@example.com for more information

+{% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to graduate students and other researchers from the TU Delft.
 </p>
-{% endcomment %}

 <hr/>